containers/fetchit/docs/methods.rst

 Configuration
 =============
-The YAML configuration file defines targets and the method to use, how frequently to check the repository, and various configuration values that relate to that method.
+The YAML configuration file defines git targets and the method to use, how frequently to check the repository, and various configuration values that relate to that method.

 A target is a unique value that holds methods.
-Mutiple targets can be defined.
-Methods that can be configured per target include `Raw`, `Systemd`, `Kube`, `Ansible`, `FileTransfer`, `Clean`, and `ConfigTarget`.
+Mutiple git targets (targetConfigs) can be defined.
+Methods that can be configured include `Raw`, `Systemd`, `Kube`, `Ansible`, `FileTransfer`, `Clean`, and `FetchitConfigFile`.

 Dynamic Configuration Reload
 =============

 There are a few ways currently to trigger FetchIt to reload its targets without requiring a restart.
 The first is to pass the environment variable `$FETCHIT_CONFIG_URL` to the `podman run` command running the FetchIt image.
-The second is to include a ConfigTarget in the FetchIt config file.
-If neither of these exist, a restart of the FetchIt pod is required to reload targets.
-The following fields are required with the ConfigTarget:
+The second is to include a ConfigReload.
+If neither of these exist, a restart of the FetchIt pod is required to reload targetConfigs.
+The following fields are required with the ConfigReload method:

 .. code-block:: yaml

-    configTarget:
+    configReload:
       name: config-reload
       schedule: "*/5 * * * *"
       configURL: https://raw.githubusercontent.com/sallyom/fetchit-config/main/config.yaml
-    targets:
+    targetConfigs:

-Changes pushed to the ConfigURL will trigger a reloading of FetchIt targets.
-It's recommended to include the ConfigTarget in the FetchIt config to enable updates to targets without requiring a restart.
+Changes pushed to the ConfigURL will trigger a reloading of FetchIt target configs.
+It's recommended to include the ConfigReload in the FetchIt config to enable updates to target configs without requiring a restart.

 Methods
 =======